Preston Park is the largest urban park in the city.

 The pay and display costs are:

-All other areas of the park, with the exception of the bays marked for Blue Badge holder's disabled parking, will be pedestrian-only zones.
+All other areas of the park, with the exception of the bays marked for Blue Badge holder's disabled parking, are for pedestrians only.

 Event organisers may apply for special arrangements for a limited period.